WebAssembly/spec/md-proto/WebAssembly.md

 **Name:** `export`

-The Export Section consists of an [array] of exports from the module.
-Exports make functions available to be called from outside the module, either by other WebAssembly modules or through other mechanism specific to the embedding environment.
+The Export Section consists of an [array] of exports.

 An *export* is one of the following:
  - a function export.
- - a memory export.
+ - a linear-memory export.
  - a global export.
  - a table export.